MalvinLH/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-This is my Unity project regarding the Tic Tac Toe game I've published [here](https://malvinlh.github.io/Tic-Tac-Toe/).
+This is my Unity project regarding the Tic-Tac-Toe game I've published [here](https://malvinlh.github.io/Tic-Tac-Toe/).
 This project was created as the first training for 2023 Schematics NLC's Game Development staff.